 On the next page in the screenshot below, you should not need to change anything.
 Make sure your domain name is selected, and leave the following field blank.
 Click “Check Domain.”

 When the installation is complete, write down the following information: Site URL, Login URL, Username, and Password.
-(You may change the password later.)
+(You can change the password later!)
 In a new browser window, copy and paste the Login URL.
 When the login screen below appears, type in your Username and Password.